Madeeha-Anjum/actions-playground/.github/steps.md

+Steps to auto deployment
-Gaol:  Store docker image in Container registry
+1. Store docker image in Container registry
+2. Use github actions